HDFGroup/hsds/README.md

 Uninstalling
 ------------

-HSDS only modifies the S3 bucket that it is configured to use, so to uninstall just remove source files, Docker images, and S3 bucket.
+HSDS only modifies the storage location that it is configured to use, so to uninstall just remove source files, Docker images, and S3 bucket/Azure Container/directory files.

 Reporting bugs (and general feedback)
 -------------------------------------